Northiam: St Francis Fields

 The Blue Cross animal charity which ran a rescue centre within the village closed down around 2015.
 It had originally opened in the 1960s.
 The Blue Cross chief executive, Kim Hamilton had published this proposal via a press release on 26 January 2010.
 Following the vacation of the site there were several attempts by the charity to obtain planning permission for a large number of houses on the site.
 All of these proposals were refused by Rother District Council.

-As of January 2020 the land has been owned by the Parish Council.
+As of January 2020 the land has been owned by the Parish Council on behalf of the villagers.
 It has been renamed St Francis Fields.
 It will now be used by the community as public open space, a stables and possibly craft areas.
 The site includes extensive fields and woodlands running through the heart of the village.

 Public Houses

 Northiam once had at least 5 public houses.
 The original Railway Hotel by Northiam Station is now an Indian Restaurant.
-The only existing Public House is the Crown and Thistle (renamed The Muddy Duck) a Grade II* listed building but it is currently unoccupied and in a neglected state.
+The only existing public house is the Crown and Thistle (renamed The Muddy Duck), a privately owned Grade II* listed building, but it is currently unoccupied and in a neglected state.
 The site is located at the entrance of St Francis Fields and would have been of strategic planning importance had that land been redeveloped.